chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Now that you are up-and-running with v2 policies, as the first step we recommend that you reconstitute your v1 policies as v2 policies.
 Once that is done, delete the old legacy v1 policies and you will have a clean, up-to-date system.

+{{% info %}}
+To delete a legacy policy, open the menu on any custom policy, located at the end of the policy row, and select **Delete Policy** from the menu.
+(You will not have this option for Chef-managed policies.)

+A warning appears if members are still attached to the policy because deleting that policy disrupts access for all of its members.
+However, you can still delete the policy.
+{{% /info %}}

 Alternately, if you include `--skip-policy-migration` on upgrade, no existing v1 policies will be ported.
 You will still need to create new v2 policies to preserve any IAM behavior from v1.